Robert May, Baron May of Oxford

 Robert McCredie May, Baron May of Oxford (8 January 1936 – 28 April 2020) was an Australian scientist who was Chief Scientific Adviser to the UK Government, President of the Royal Society, and a professor at the University of Sydney and Princeton University.
 He held joint professorships at the University of Oxford and Imperial College London.
 He was also a crossbench member of the House of Lords from 2001 until his retirement in 2017.

 May was a Fellow of Merton College, Oxford, and an appointed member of the council of the British Science Association.
 He was also a member of the advisory council for the Campaign for Science and Engineering.

 Early life and education

-May was born in Sydney on 8 January 1936, to lawyer Henry Wilkinson May and Kathleen Mitchell (née McCredie), who divorced when he was seven years old.
+May was born in Sydney on 8 January 1936, to lawyer Henry Wilkinson May and Kathleen Mitchell, who divorced when he was seven years old.
 His father was of prosperous middle-class Northern Irish origin, and his mother was the daughter of a Scottish engineer.
 May was educated at Sydney Boys High School.
 He then attended the University of Sydney, where he studied chemical engineering and theoretical physics (BSc 1956) and received a PhD in theoretical physics in 1959.
 He was a patron of the Sydney High School Old Boys Union.